schranz-templating/templating/src/Integration/Mezzio/Plates/README.md

-# Schranz Template Renderer Integration for Twig
+# Schranz Template Renderer Integration for Plates

 Integrate the templating [Plates Adapter](https://github.com/schranz-templating/plates-adapter) into the Mezzio Framework.